CWolfs/ExtendedConversations/README.md

 - `Get BattleTech String` - This can be used in the above conditions and actions.
 It allows you to grab a commander, company or current system string statistic for use in the other operations.
 An example would be storing a system id in a company stat, then using this to pull out the system id in the `Set Current System` action.
 - `Get BattleTech Int` - Same as above but for the return type of 'int'
 - `Get BattleTech Float` - Same as above but for the return type of 'float'
+- `Get Current Date` - This returns the current simulation date in yyyy-MM-dd format (e.g. 3050-01-20).
+This can be used in conditions and actions that accept string values.

 ## Author